lawrencejones/pgsink/README.md

 bear similarity to Netflix's [dblog][dblog], with the benefit of being open-source and available for use.

-In these comparisons, pg2sink wins with a much simpler setup- there's no Kafka involved, or any secondary data-sources.
+In these comparisons, pgsink wins with a much simpler setup- there's no Kafka involved, or any secondary data-sources.
 We also benefit from the sole focus on Postgres over many upstream sources, as we can optimise our data-access pattern for large, high-transaction volume databases.
 Examples of this are keeping transactions short to aid vacuums, and traversing tables using efficient indexes.

-This makes pg2sink a much safer bet for people managing production critical Postgres databases.
+This makes pgsink a much safer bet for people managing production critical Postgres databases.

 ## Developing